zeroc-ice/ice-builder-visualstudio/README.md

 Then for a C++ project, you need:

-1. `$(IceBuilderInstallDir)\Resources\IceBuilder.Cpp.props` - This project defines the default settings for Ice Builder in C++
+1. `$(IceBuilderInstallDir)\Resources\IceBuilder.Cpp.props` - This project file defines the default settings for Ice Builder in C++
-2. `$(IceBuilderInstallDir)\Resources\IceBuilder.Cpp.targets` - This project defines the targets required to build C++ projects with Ice Builder
+2. `$(IceBuilderInstallDir)\Resources\IceBuilder.Cpp.targets` - This project file defines the targets required to build C++ projects with Ice Builder

-The import order matters for MSBuild. `IceBuilder.Cpp.props` depends on common properties defined in `Microsoft.Cpp.props` and must be imported after this project.
-Likewise, `IceBuilder.Cpp.targets` depends on targets defined in `Microsoft.Cpp.targets` and must be imported after this project.
+The import order matters for MSBuild. `IceBuilder.Cpp.props` depends on common properties defined in `Microsoft.Cpp.props` and must be imported after this project file.
+Likewise, `IceBuilder.Cpp.targets` depends on targets defined in `Microsoft.Cpp.targets` and must be imported after this project file.

 And for a C# project, you need:

-1. `$(IceBuilderInstallDir)\Resources\IceBuilder.CSharp.props` - This project defines the default settings for Ice Builder in C# projects
+1. `$(IceBuilderInstallDir)\Resources\IceBuilder.CSharp.props` - This project file defines the default settings for Ice Builder in C# projects
-2. `$(IceBuilderInstallDir)\Resources\IceBuilder.CSharp.targets` - This project defines the targets required to build C# projects with Ice Builder
+2. `$(IceBuilderInstallDir)\Resources\IceBuilder.CSharp.targets` - This project file defines the targets required to build C# projects with Ice Builder

 Like for C++, the import order is important.
 Both `IceBuilder.CSharp.props` and `IceBuilder.CSharp.targets` must be imported after `Microsoft.CSharp.targets`.

-The actual configuration of your C++ or C# project uses the MSBuild Properties listed in the sections above.
+The actual configuration of your C++ or C# project uses the MSBuild properties listed in the sections above.

 You add Slice files to your project with the `Include` attribute of the `IceBuilder` element, for example `<IceBuilder Include="Hello.ice"/>`.
 Note that you also need to add the generated files to your project.
 In C++, with the default settings, you need to add `<ClCompile Include="generated\Hello.cpp"/>` and `<ClInclude Include="generated\Hello.h"\>`.
 In C#, with the default settings, you need to add `<ClCompile Include="generated\Hello.cs"/>`.